Available triggers

 - Step 5: Connect your Discord account and select the destination channel

-- Step 6: Format your message, test, and turn on your Zap
+- Step 6: Format your message using Plutio data fields, test by sending a sample notification, and turn on your Zap to start receiving Discord notifications

 What does this integration cost?